-The South Florida Student Film Festival (SFSFF), open to high school students around the state of Florida and taking place at Movies of Delray, is an organization founded by students designed to bring about awareness concerning the art of student filmmaking.
+The South Florida Student Film Festival (SFSFF), open to high school students around the state of Florida, is an organization founded by students designed to bring about awareness concerning the art of student filmmaking.
 SFSFF shines a positive light upon Middle & High School students who love the beauty of motion pictures.

 What makes us different?
 We were created and are completely run by students.